fossfreedom/coverart-browser/README.md

  - fix for right-click playlist support for Ubuntu 14.04
  - check if lastfm plugin is activated correctly implemented for artist-view
  - fix for "shudder" in artist-view for RB2.99
- - lastest translations from Launchpad
+ - latest translations from Launchpad

 ##Summary: whats new in this release 1.0